 If you are an international student interested in UK study and need advice and support throughout this unprecedented period, please read below for the latest information.
 The wellbeing of our staff and students has always been of utmost importance, and never more so than in situations like this.

-Campuses are open, but a form of hybrid learning will take place, with face-to-face tuition and digital lectures and seminars allowing social distancing guidelines to be followed.
+Teaching has partially moved online for those currently studying at a UK university.
+Campuses are open, but a form of hybrid learning is currently taking place, with face-to-face tuition and digital lectures and seminars allowing social distancing guidelines to be followed.

-New measures implemented by universities include buildings that have clearly marked entry and exit points; sanitiser stations, floor markings and social distancing measures.
+Measures implemented by universities include buildings that have clearly marked entry and exit points; sanitiser stations, floor markings and social distancing measures.
 Please speak to an SI-UK consultant for university specific measures.